grant_single_labels|summary

 grant_single_labels|terms_and_conditions

-• The program's contribution to other eligible recipients will not exceed 50% of their total eligible costs.
+• The program contribution will not exceed 50% of total eligible costs for recipients, except academic institutions, which may receive up to 100% for their eligible costs.

-• Indirect costs are limited to thresholds of 55% on direct labour and up to 15% of total eligible costs.
+• Indirect costs (overhead) are subject to specific limits: a maximum of 55% of eligible direct labour costs, and no more than 15% of total eligible costs per recipient.

 grant_single_labels|projects